Seán Tyrrell. Biography.

 A decade or so later and three solo CDs Seán launched in Ireland ‘Rising Tide’- The Collection’, comprising 16 tracks including a blend of familiar favourites, plus seven new tracks.
 Arc Music as “Best Of- Man for Galway” released this worldwide

-Now after many years languishing as a film treatment comes “Message Of Peace” a double CD on the life of one of Ireland’s unsung heroes John Boyle O’Reilly.
-Donal O Kelly actor of Catalpa and Kings fame launched it at The Galway Arts Festival 2009 and since toured extensively around Ireland.
-It has toured the USA on two occasions with great assistance from the Arts Council and Culture Ireland.
+“Message Of Peace” A double CD on the life of one of Ireland’s unsung heroes John Boyle O’Reilly.
+Part spoken word, launched at The Galway Arts Festival 2009 and has toured extensively since around Ireland.
+It has toured the USA on two occasions with grant assistance from the Irish Arts Council and Culture Ireland.